jeena/catdog/report.md

 ## 2.3.
 Resizing

 I wrote a small shellscript which would take all pictures resize them proportionally to a max width and height of 200 px and fill up the missibg borders with a white background color.
-To do that I used the [ImageMagick suite](www.imagemagick.org) software suite:
+To do that I used the [ImageMagick](www.imagemagick.org) software suite:

 <pre>#!/bin/sh